Do You Desire More Or Less Sex Than Your Partner?

-On opposite sides of the mattress, emotions can run high.
-Especially when partners realize that, regarding sexual desire, one of you is not like the other.
+On opposite sides of the mattress, emotions can run high, especially when partners realize that, regarding sexual desire, one of you may not be like the other.

-Sex is a big deal in a long-term relationship… and ignoring or mishandling a serious discrepancy in desire can do real relationship damage.
+Sex plays an important part in a long-term relationship… and ignoring or mishandling a serious discrepancy in desire can do real relationship damage.

 To restore the quality of your sex life and the intimacy between you, it’s crucial to take a good look at what’s going on with you and your partner and consider taking a proactive step like sex therapy to address your differing levels of desire and interest.